Travel Report: Angkor Wat, Cambodia.

 Angkor Wat, Cambodia.

-Due to our obnoxiously early start, I had wondered if… just maybe… the place wasn’t going to be as crowded as I first thought.
-But of course I was wrong… after all this was Angkor Wat, where dealing with crazy crowds is simply part of the package.
+Due to our obnoxiously early start, I had wondered if… just maybe… the place wasn’t going to be as crowded as I’d initially feared.
+But of course I was wrong.
+This was Angkor Wat, where dealing with crazy crowds is simply part of the package.

 The Sunrise Crowds.